firebase/firebase-cpp-sdk/release_build_files/readme.md

 -   Changes
     - Auth (Android): Fixed an issue where VerifyPhoneNumber's internal builder failed to create PhoneAuthOptions with certain compiler settings.
-    - Remote Config (Desktop): Fix handling of time zones on Windows when the time zone name in the current system language contains a high-numbered Unicode code point that cannot be represented in a single UTF-16 character.
+    - Remote Config (Desktop): Fixed handling of time zones on Windows.
     - Storage (Desktop): Fixed a crash on Windows when uploading files from a path containing a high-numbered Unicode code point (above U+FFFF).